RuiAchada/Sequelize/README.md

-# Sequelize
+# Description

-Testing Sequelize, an ORM for Node.js
+Testing Sequelize, an ORM for Node.js, using Postgres and Express.